Lent at St. Paul’s

-An Easter Liturgy for Young Children and their Parents
+An Easter Worship Event for Young Children and their Parents

 A celebration of Easter that touches upon elements of Holy Week (Maundy Thursday and the Last Supper) but with its primary focus on the Resurrection.
 This is a somewhat less formal and more interactive service designed especially for young children with their parents.
 It will be followed by a reception and Easter Egg hunt.

 St. Paul’s Holy Week and Easter schedule can be accessed here.